Synthetic control method

 for $t>T_{0}$.
 So under some regularity conditions, such weights would provide estimators for the treatment effects of interest.
 In essence, the method uses the idea of matching and using the training data pre-intervention to set up the weights and hence a relevant control post-intervention.

 Synthetic controls have been used in a number of empirical applications, ranging from studies examining natural catastrophes and growth, or civil conflicts and growth, studies that examine the effect of vaccine mandates on childhood immunization, and studies linking political murders to house prices.
+Recently, the synthetic control method is actively used in new drug development when evaluating the causal impact of a treatment or intervention, especially in situations where randomized controlled trials (RCTs) are not feasible.